Multi-frequency test of dark matter annihilation into long-lived particles in Sirius: Result

 In this section, we project the current Fermi limits and future SKA sensitivity on ($m_\chi$, $\sigsip$) and ($m_\chi$, $\sigsdp$) planes.
 In principle, both spin-dependent and spin-independent components can contribute to the DM capture rate $C_{\rm cap}$.
 However, the scattering between DM and the primary elements of Sirius A (Hydrogen) differs from its scattering with the primary elements of Sirius B (Carbon).
 Both $\sigsip$ and $\sigsdp$ contribute to $C_{\rm cap}$ of Sirius A. In contrast, only $\sigsip$ is important to $C_{\rm cap}$ of Sirius B because the zero nuclear spin of the Carbon nucleus leads to the vanished spin-dependent component of DM-Carbon scattering, as outlined in Eq.~\eqref{eq:si_sd}.
 Therefore, we present $\sigsip$ and $\sigsdp$ separately as the DM DD experiments do.
 When deriving the limits on $\sigsip$, we consider the DM-induced photons generated from both Sirius A and Sirius B. While for the limits on $\sigsdp$, we only consider the DM-induced photons generated from Sirius A.

 In Fig.~\ref{Fig:Constrain_SI}, we derive the 95\% Fermi-LAT exclusion of $\sigsip$ as presented by pink regions, via $\chi\chi \rightarrow \phi\phi \rightarrow 4e$.
 For parameters of the long-lived particles, we fix the mass $m_\phi=0.02\gev$ and a long lifetime $\tau_\phi=100$~s.
 The decay length $\gamma_\phi c \tau_\phi<3\times10^{15}~\rm{cm}$ leads the strongest limit as shown in Fig.~\ref{fig:ga_tau}.
 We have demonstrated that the limit keeps unchanging relatively within the range of $\mathcal{O}(1)$ s to $\mathcal{O}(100)$ s for $\tau_\phi$ through numerical calculations.
 The gray region indicates where DM can be evaporated after a DM-nucleus scattering.
+The cyan region indicates the neutrino floor for xenon targets~\cite{OHare:2021utq}.
 For a given DM mass within the range $4\gev<m_\chi<100\gev$, we vary $\sigsip$ to obtain the upper limit when the expected photon fluxes for the sum of ICS and prompt components reach the Fermi-LAT upper limit.
 We note that the DM mass regions $m_\chi>100\gev$ correspond to where the Fermi-LAT sensitivity is no longer stronger than the geometric limit.

 As for the synchrotron radiation, we use the expected 100 hours of sensitivity of the upcoming SKA 1 (blue lines) and SKA 2 (orange lines).
 We take a conservative approach to the expected DM detection sensitivity, by requiring the photon flux of the synchrotron radiation not to exceed the SKA sensitivity over the whole range of observed frequency.
 We also compare two representative values of the galactic magnetic field, $B_{\rm G} = 1~\mu {\rm G}$ (solid lines) and $4~\mu {\rm G}$ (dashed lines).
 We found that the expected sensitivity keeps relatively stable within the range of $\mathcal{O}(1)$ s to $\mathcal{O}(100)$ s for $\tau_\phi$.